 Whether you’re an international traveler making a once-in-a-lifetime trip to America’s national parks, a group of friends driving classic cars through the park’s scenic byways meeting up to have fun, a group of photographers needing a base camp to return to after shooting the park’s charismatic splendors, or simply a couple looking to enjoy mother nature’s majesty in comfort, it’s time to discover The Ranch at Death Valley – the heart of this special place.

 The Ranch at Death Valley, with its towering palm trees and true oasis atmosphere, is witnessing a redesign and evolution of the public space that dates to the 1950s.
-The vision of a more user-friendly “town square” in Spanish Colonial Revival style to be more sensitive to the environment, reduce traffic flow and provide better access to restaurants and the general store, is currently underway.
-While several areas are under construction, The Ranch continues to offer the following amenities and activities to look forward to:
+The vision of a more user-friendly “town square” in Spanish Colonial Revival style to be more sensitive to the environment, reduce traffic flow and provide better access to restaurants and the general store, has been completed.
+The Ranch offers the following amenities and activities to look forward to:

 We look forward to hosting you soon and cannot wait for you to witness the incredible property and park we call home.

 Standard rooms are located in four, two-story buildings.
 All rooms have French doors leading to small patios or balconies.
 All units have two queen beds, air conditioning, hair dryers, in-room coffee makers, TV, phone, full private bath and mini-refrigerators.
 Roll-a-ways are permitted in these rooms.
 All Standard rooms are non-smoking.